 The Madura breed is now in decline and this has been documented in a study carried out by Lesley Morgan (ACF – Australia) and Dr. Ronny Rachman Noor (Faculty of Animal Science, Bogor Agricultural University).
 The study also concluded that these cats may be descended from the Korat cat breed and that they are now a closed colony of bobtailed blue cats.
 It appears that the declining numbers of cats of this type on both Raas and on Madura suggest a high degree of in-breeding and weakening of the breed.
 A further trait of these cats is that some have cinnamon coat color.
 These are rarer to find and known as Amethyst Raas.

 There are several myths surrounding the Raas breed.
 It is said that:

-The Official Site of the Raas Cat can be found on this link.
+For more information on the Raas cat visit the official Site of the Raas Cat.
 Please note that a web page translation may be required.